 |Type of Sleep

 NREM Sleep Patterns

-During stage 2, the body enters a more subdued state including a drop in temperature, relaxed muscles, and slowed breathing and heart rate.
+During stage 2, or N2, the body enters a more subdued state including a drop in temperature, relaxed muscles, and slowed breathing and heart rate.
 At the same time, brain waves show a new pattern and eye movement stops.
 On the whole, brain activity slows, but there are short bursts of activity that actually help resist being woken up by external stimuli.

-Stage 3 sleep is also known as deep sleep, and it is harder to wake someone up if they are in this phase.
+Stage 3 sleep is also known as N3 or deep sleep, and it is harder to wake someone up if they are in this phase.
 Muscle tone, pulse, and breathing rate decrease in N3 sleep as the body relaxes even further.

 The brain activity during this period has an identifiable pattern of what are known as delta waves.
 For this reason, stage 3 may also be called delta sleep or slow-wave sleep (SWS).

 Experts believe that this stage is critical to restorative sleep, allowing for bodily recovery and growth.
 It may also bolster the immune system and other key bodily processes.
 Even though brain activity is reduced, there is evidence that deep sleep contributes to insightful thinking , creativity , and memory.

-During REM sleep, brain activity picks up, nearing levels seen when you’re awake.
+During REM sleep, brain activity picks up, nearing levels seen when you are awake.
 At the same time, the body experiences atonia, which is a temporary paralysis of the muscles, with two exceptions: the eyes and the muscles that control breathing.
 Even though the eyes are closed, they can be seen moving quickly, which is how this stage gets its name.

 REM sleep is believed to be essential to cognitive functions like memory , learning, and creativity .
 REM sleep is known for the most vivid dreams, which is explained by the significant uptick in brain activity.
 Dreams can occur in any sleep stage, but they are less common and intense in the NREM periods.

 Why Do the Sleep Stages Matter?

+Sleep stages are important because they allow the brain and body to recuperate and develop.
+Failure to obtain enough of both deep sleep and REM sleep may explain some of the profound consequences of insufficient sleep on thinking , emotions, and physical health.
 Sleepers who are frequently awoken during earlier stages, such as people with sleep apnea, may struggle to properly cycle into these deeper sleep stages.
 People with insomnia may not get enough total sleep to accumulate the needed time in each stage.

 What Affects Sleep Stages?

-While there is a typical pattern for sleep stages, there can be substantial individual variation based on a number of factors:
+While there is a typical pattern for sleep stages, there can be substantial individual variation based on a number of factors .

 - Recent sleep patterns: If a person gets irregular or insufficient sleep over a period of days or more, it can cause an abnormal sleep cycle.